openfun/ralph/README.md

 Some major version changes require updating persistence layers.
 Check out the [migration guide](https://github.com/openfun/ralph/blob/master/UPGRADE.md) for more information.

-## Documentation

-We try our best to maintain an up-to-date reference documentation for this project.
-If you intend to install, test or contribute to ralph, we invite you to read this [documentation](https://openfun.github.io/ralph) and give us feedback if some parts are unclear or your use case is not (or poorly) covered.

 ## Contributing

 This project is intended to be community-driven, so please, do not hesitate to